tyrchen/quenya/README.md

 # Quenya

 __Disclaimer: Quenya is under active development and is at its early stage.
+Please DO NOT use it in prod environment.
 Use with cautions.__

 Quenya is a framework to build high-quality REST API applications based on extended [OpenAPI spec](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.1.0.md).
 For the Quenya extension, see [here](docs/quenya_extension.md).
 With the OAPI spec, Quenya can generate high-quality code for many parts of the API pipeline: